 Even though she was locked up in prison, she continued to declare the liberation of Korea.
 However, due to the harsh torture that the 16-year-old body could not stand, she passed away in prison.

 Ahn Jung Geun (1876~1910) was a Korean independence activist and nationalist, who is known for his assassination of Ito Hirobumi, the prime minister of Japan and former Resident-General of Korea.

 He shot Ito Hirobumi and yelled for Korean Independence in Russia, waving the Korean flag.
 He was later sentenced to death by the Japanese government, however, his perspectives of Pan-Asia, which is a union among Korea, China, and Japan, were highly evaluated.

 You can visit Ahn Jung Geun’s Memorial Museum located in Seoul.

 Finally, after the liberation, Kim Gu came back to Korea, but Korea was divided into South and North.
 He insisted on building one single country, instead of two.
 However, in 1949, one year later after the establishment of the South Korean government, he was assassinated by a Korean soldier.
-There are many political rumors behind his death, but nothing has been proved yet.
+There are many political rumors about his death, but nothing has been proven yet.

 When people in Seoul were captured for the action that led to the liberation of Korea, they were sent to the Seodaemun prison located in Seoul.
 Many Koreans were captured and tortured brutally in this prison.